 Have you ever thought about becoming a Japanese translator?
 Work with it professionally?
-Have you ever wondered how to do this without being fluent in the language, or just as a hobby in order to end procrastination and delve deeper into the Japanese language?
+Ever wondered how to do this without being fluent in the language, or just as a hobby in order to end procrastination and delve deeper into the Japanese language?
 What types of translation are there?
 Is it reliable to use google translation?

-When it comes to Japanese translation, the subject seems endless.
+When we talk about Japanese translation, the subject seems to have no end.
 It can refer to the simple task of automatically translating a sentence, interpreting a conversation or doing a complete translation of a book or website.
-In this article, we have made a comprehensive guide talking about translators and Japanese language translation.
+In this article we made a complete guide talking about translators and Japanese language translation.

 Introduction - Why talk about translation?

-For some time I was translating some words in Japanese with the help of Google Translator and I realized that the translation is not 100% correct most of the time.
+Some time ago I was translating some Japanese words with the help of Google Translator and I noticed that the translation is not 100% correct most of the time.
 And it's not a question of the translator being bad, it's just some eccentricities that the language has.

-This is basically to say that Japanese leads you to not rely entirely on translation tools like online translators, including Google Translator.
-For this reason, if you have to translate some text from Japanese, it is best to always follow up with a Dictionary Online.
+This is basically saying that Japanese makes you not completely trust translation tools like online translators, including Google Translator.
+For this reason, if you have to translate some text from Japanese, it is best to always accompany with a Dictionary Online.

-Some might think we are implying that the Japanese language is too difficult.
-In reality it is the opposite, the Japanese language is so simple that it is impossible to translate from English to Japanese or from Japanese to English automatically using Google translator.
+Some might think that we are implying that the Japanese language is very difficult.
+In fact, the opposite is true, the Japanese language is so simple that it is impossible to translate from Portuguese to Japanese or from Japanese to Portuguese automatically using Google translator.

 The History of the Japanese Language

 As they say, know yourself and you will know your enemy.
-So before we take sides, saying things like Japanese is complicated or it’s hard to learn Japanese and stuff like that, let’s learn a little more about that language.
+So before we take sides, saying things like japanese is complicated or it's hard to learn Japanese and stuff like that, let's learn a little more about this language.

-Very little is known about the prehistory of the Japanese language, but Chinese documents had records of some words of this language around the 3rd century, but until the 8th century there were no more texts with these words.
-The language is believed to have undergone huge changes during its history.
+Very little is known about the prehistory of the Japanese language, but Chinese documents had records of some words of this language around the 3rd century, but until the 8th century no more texts were recorded with these words.
+It is believed that the language has undergone gigantic changes during its history.

-At the Heian period (794 and 1185), Chinese considerably influenced the vocabulary and phonology of ancient Japanese.
-Between 1185 and 1600, medium period, in the last years of this period the Japanese added changes in the characteristics that approached the modern Japanese and also in this period that the first performance of European loans was registered.
+No Heian period (794 and 1185), Chinese considerably influenced the vocabulary and phonology of Old Japanese.
+Between 1185 and 1600, the middle period, in the last years of this period the Japanese added changes in the characteristics that approached the modern Japanese and also in this period that the first performance of European loans was recorded.

-These language loans have increased significantly after the isolation of the Edo period it ended, around 1853.
-English language loans in particular became frequent and then words from Japanese of foreign origin proliferated.
+These linguistic borrowings increased significantly after the isolation of the Edo period ended, around 1853.
+Borrowings from the English language in particular became frequent and so Japanese words of foreign origin proliferated.

 In order not to leave it vague, I will put some characteristics of the Japanese language.
-I will not mention particularities of a Japanese dialect, I will only mention the generalizing characteristics that comprise the entire language.
+I will not cite particularities of any dialect of Japanese, I will only cite the generalizing characteristics that comprise the entire language.

-In Japanese, the word order is normally subject-object-verb, different from English, which is subject-verb-object.
-Particles mark the grammatical function of words and the sentence structure is topic-commentary.
-Final sentence particles are also used to add additional impact whether emotional or emphatic, and also to ask questions.
+In Japanese, the word order is subject-object-verb, unlike Portuguese, which is subject-verb-object.
+Particles mark the grammatical function of words and the sentence structure is topic-comment.
+Final sentence particles are also used to add additional impact be it emotional or emphatic, and also to ask questions.

 Nouns have no grammatical number or gender and there are no articles.
-Verbs are conjugated mainly for time and voice, but not for person.
-And as we know, Japan has a well-structured system of honors that is used to demarcate the status relative to the members of the dialogue.
+Verbs are conjugated primarily for tense and voice, but not for person.
+And as we know, Japan has a well-structured honors system that is used to demarcate the relative status of dialogue participants.

-Japanese also uses Chinese characters, or kanji, extensively in their writing system even though they have no genetic relationship between them.
-And much of the Japanese vocabulary is borrowed from Chinese.
+Japanese also extensively uses Chinese characters, or kanji, in their writing system even though they are not genetically related.
+And a large part of Japanese vocabulary is borrowed from Chinese.

-Along with the Kanji, the Japanese language writing system uses two syllabic scripts, Hiragana (ひらがな or 平仮名) and katakana (カタカナ or 片仮名).
-The Latin script, however, has limited use, as for imported acronyms.
+Along with Kanji, the Japanese language writing system uses two syllabic scripts, Hiragana (ひらがな or 平仮名) and katakana (カタカナ or 片仮名).
+The Latin script has its use in a limited way, as for imported acronyms.
 The numeral system uses Arabic numbers as well as traditional Chinese numbers.

 Types of Japanese Translation